" id="TheProblem">The problem

 Let's look a little closer at the difference between this and the contrast between organic and conventionally grown food.
 Suppose an organic farmer is growing a crop next door to a conventional farmer.
 The organic farmer will surely take precautions to see that his/her produce is not affected by the neighbouring farmer, but it might happen.
 The organic farmer might be extremely annoyed about this, depending on the seriousness of the pollution, and may lose income, but it is extremely rare that any irreversible permanent damage would be done.
 The organic farmer might try to sue the chemical farmer for damage, but I cannot find on the Internet any examples of this ever having occurred.
 Can you?
 Anyway, now we're not talking so much about proving that organic produce is organic as whose liability it is if pollution occurs and the farmer loses income because of that.

 Peter seems to be confident that GM and non-GM crops can coexist, just as organic and conventional farming manage to coexist today.
 The Canadian experience shows that in the case of canola this is very doubtful.
 So, rather than this being a problem of who pays for testing to prove that a harvested crop is what it is said to be, since pollution is almost certain to occur (according to the GRDC, the non-GM farmer is supposed to accept 0.5% pollution of seed and 0.9% pollution of a non-GM crop anyway), who takes responsibility for the loss of income that results?
 Thus far, as in the example of Percy Schmeiser and many others in Canada and the USA, far from the company that manufactured the GM seed taking any responsibility for GM pollution, these companies are likely to threaten to sue the non-GM farmer for infringement of patent rights.
 Slowly, this is now beginning to turn around (Percy Schmeiser did eventually win a court case against Monsanto), but let's look at the nature of GM pollution when compared with the chemical pollution of an organic crop.
 (All farmers are, of course, concerned about cross-fertilization of crop varieties, but have learned to control it.
-See, for example, the Seed Savers' Network).
+See, for example, the ).

 Once the transgenes (the new genes the biotechnology company has inserted into the DNA of the plant to give it the novel trait) enter the genome (the totality of DNA in the cell nucleus of the plant) of the non-GM plant, how can you get them out again?
 You cannot, and that means your seed is contaminated with the transgenes; permanent irreversible damage.
 So if you are a non-GM farmer who has been saving your own seeds for replanting, like Percy Schmeiser was, you might lose decades of work.
 You cannot plant those polluted seeds because you would be infringing a patent right if you did.
 The GM seed manufacturing companies do not seem to be seriously interested in preventing this problem, as we have seen with the five-metre canola buffer zone above.
 There's little doubt that after a number of years under a system like this only GM crops will be planted.
 That appears to be what the seed companies want.